G-Houlmann/PRR_Labo4/README.md

 After all these steps wait a few seconds and all your requests should have received a result.
 The results must be as follows in the next section.

 ### Expected results:
 Note that the exact order of the messages may differ according to your timing.
-The most important are the result messages, telling you if a number is prime or not.
+The most importants are the result messages, telling you if a number is prime or not.
 Process 0:
 <img src="images/pr0.png">